Course Descriptions 2024-2025

 Fine Arts & Occupation Education

 This creative, interactive class will meet students just where they are.
-No artistic talent needed to do well and have fun!
+We are here to have fun with art, and learn things along the way, no artistic talent needed to do well!
 Students will use various artistic mediums to explore, express, and create.
 Grade assessment will be based on class participation and completion of assignments/projects, not mastery of the technique.
-2.5 hours of weekly homework will be assigned in order to fulfill the 150-hour/1 credit requirement.
-Hours logged outside of the classroom can include other forms of fine arts, such as music lessons, choir participation, or even listening to classical music while doing homework!
+In addition to class time, 150 minutes of outside fine arts activity is required per week to receive the ½ credit.
+Time logged outside of the classroom can include other forms of fine arts, such as music lessons, choir participation, or even listening to classical music while doing homework.
+There will be opportunities for students to log in weekly hours by completing “art challenges” given by the teacher if they are looking to push their artistic limits.

 Instructor: Sarah Slyman

 This class is designed for the beginning music student to learn about the elements of music, which include melody, harmony, notation, texture, style, rhythm, and form.
-Students will come to understand the basics of music in a hands-on approach through singing, movement, performing on classroom instruments, and listening to various examples of music from all time periods.
+Students will come to understand the basics of music in a hands-on approach through singing, movement, performing on classroom instruments, learning about each instrument of the orchestra, and through keeping a year-long music listening journal (done in class) of music examples from all time periods.
 Through this course, students will also come to understand how music should be used to bring glory to God.
+Students need to be able to read and write independently for this course.

 Instructor: Nathan Fogde